fabiojmendes/blog.juzam.pro/content/posts/2025-08-29/lxd-rhel-images/index.md

 date = '2025-08-29T17:24:28-04:00'
 tags = []
 [cover]
-image = "cover.png"
+image = "cover.svg"
 +++

-I've been through a few iterations on which tool to use to manage the vms on my homelab.
+I've been through a few iterations on which tool to use to manage the VMs on my homelab.
 VirtualBox, Vagrant, Proxmox, you name it.
 Even a gobbled together solution with Libvirt, qcow2 images and a [Makefile](https://github.com/fabiojmendes/shell-goodies/blob/master/libvirt/config/Makefile).